SISE-Web-Development-Environments/204434906/README.md

 # Rina's website
 My name is Yaara Rumney, and this is my first website!

-I've decided to dedicate it to my beloving grandmother - Rina Treidel.
+I have decided to dedicate it to my beloving grandmother - Rina Treidel.

 I hope you will enjoy it, like i enjoyed building it!